 Why Do Foreigners Visit Pushkar?

 Pushkar has a vibe about it that has remained largely unchanged over the years.
 The bustling cattle and camel fairs are sure to fascinate everyone, as would the temples of this holy city.
 There’s a lot to buy in Pushkar as souvenirs, and they’re exquisite.
-In addition to this, the foreigners are also encouraged to participate in the many activities in the city.
+In addition to this, foreigners are also encouraged to participate in the many activities in the city.

 What Should I Buy From Pushkar?